responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/ntk-sap.md

 draft = false
 +++

+This is a blog post about the paper NTK-SAP: Improving neural network pruning by aligning training dynamics, published by Y. Wang et al. in 2023 and available [here](https://openreview.net/pdf?id=-5EWhW_4qWP).

 **Introduction:**

 In a world increasingly driven by demand for data and computational resources, the narrative of artificial intelligence has been one of abundance: more data, more power, more precision.
 Yet, nestled within this grand tale, lies a quieter narrative - one that champions the concept of achieving more with less—Frugal AI.